MonoGame/MonoGame/Documentation/articles/getting_started/5_adding_basic_code.md

 ![Draw Ball 1](~/images/getting_started/4_ball_not_center.png)

 As you can see, the ball is not quite centered yet.
-That's because the default origin of a texture is its top-left corner, or (0, 0) relative to the texture, so the ball texture is drawn with its top-left corner exactly centered, rather than its center.
+That is because the default origin of a texture is its top-left corner, or (0, 0) relative to the texture, so the ball texture is drawn with its top-left corner exactly centered, rather than its actual center.
 You can specify a different origin when drawing, as shown in the following code snippet.
 The new origin takes into account the height and width of the image when drawing:

 ```csharp
 _spriteBatch.Draw(